 Effortlessly cool, unpretentious, progressive and comradely, brilliant music venue Gwdihŵ opened in 2008 on Guildford Crescent’s alluring curve and quickly established itself as a shining beacon of Welsh countercultural eclecticism, experimentalism and radicalism amid the morass of deeply conservative low-brow dross that otherwise constitutes the Cardiff ‘offer’.
 So of course it had to go, sacrificed for the far more important task of assisting landowners the Rapport dynasty in their ceaseless accumulation of wealth.
 The impotent council’s fine words about transforming Cardiff into a ‘Music City’ stand exposed as the usual duplicitous, meaningless soundbites, and meanwhile the Rapports intend to demolish the whole Crescent for whatever completely unnecessary money-making debacle they decide to inflict on Cardiff (unwanted student tower blocks and a carpark most probably).
 However, the multi-millionaires have kindly agreed to keep some of the facades, the better to flag up ‘heritage’ sensitivity – an appropriately superficial and contemptuous gesture in a city of stunning shallowness and philistinism.
 Gwdihŵ, it turns out, was just tŵ gwd tŵ be trŵ.

-The humiliation of having a Harvester in the heart of Cardiff halted in 2018 when the heinous chain vacated its Church Street premises – parent company Mitchells & Butlers indulging in one of their perpetual retrenchments and reorganisations.
+The humiliation of having a Harvester in the heart of Cardiff halted in 2018 when the heinous chain vacated its Church Street premises as parent company Mitchells & Butlers implemented one of their perpetual retrenchments and reorganisations.
 This brings the total of the ‘family friendly’ hellholes within the city limits down to three: on suitably godforsaken peripheral roads Circle Way East, Dunleavy Drive and Tŷ Glas Avenue.
 Whatever replaced Harvester was going to be an improvement, you would have thought – but having popped into ‘railway-themed craft beer bar’ Head of Steam a couple of times I’m beginning to have my doubts.
 It’s a chain operation of Cameron’s Brewery from northern England, another clumsy lunge at hipsterism for the congenitally un-hip with all the usual trappings present and correct – including the steep prices.
-Half an hour in there and I began to long for Harvester’s comforting naffness, shabby play areas, sticky tables and gloops of cold gravy congealing on grandad’s chin because he forgot to put his teeth in…
+Half an hour in there and I began to long for Harvester’s comforting naffness, shabby play areas, sticky tables and gloops of cold greasy gravy congealing on grandad’s chin because he forgot to put his teeth in…